siduction/sidu-manual/data/en/0700-sys-admin_en.md

 + [System administration in general](0702-sys-admin-gen_en.md#system-administration-in-general).
 Short and sweet, we provide a stiff through system administration, boot options, managing systemd services, terminating processes, managing passwords, fonts in siduction, the printing system CUPS, and sound in siduction.

-+ [Btrfs filesystem on siduction](0704-sys-admin-btrfs-snapper_en.md#btrfs).
-The subvolumes after installation.
-Creating and managing new subvolumes.
-Snapshot in Btrfs.
++ [Btrfs filesystem on siduction](0704-sys-admin-btrfs-snapper_en.md#btrfs), the subvolumes after installation, creating and managing new subvolumes, snapshot in Btrfs.

 + [Btrfs Snapshots with snapper](0704-sys-admin-btrfs-snapper_en.md#snapper) Creating and managing Btrfs snapshots with Snapper.
 Configuring Snapper and working with systemd.
 System rollback and recovery of files.